 Habit and some health conditions can contribute to persistent throat clearing.
 Treating the underlying condition may help prevent it.

 Everyone clears their throat from time to time.
 Whether it’s to get someone’s attention, as a nervous habit, or because it feels like you have something stuck in it, there are a number of reasons that make us go ahem.

 When throat clearing becomes persistent, however, it’s important to find out what’s causing it.
-Chronic throat clearing could damage your vocal chords over time and is often the cause of an underlying condition.
-Identifying the cause is key to curbing the throat clearing.
+Chronic throat clearing could damage your vocal cords over time and is often the cause of an underlying condition.
+Identifying the cause is key to curbing throat clearing.

-Read on to learn more about throat clearing, why we do it, and when it could be the sign of a more serious problem.
+Read on to learn more about throat clearing, why we do it, and when it could be a sign of a more serious problem.